What are the top non-monetary benefits for employees?

 In many cases, employers are looking at including coverage of visits to psychologists and even therapists in their health insurance package.

-We are also seeing a stronger demand for education, and support resources that companies can share with employees.
-This can be multifaceted but the most popular requests have been around providing written material such as articles, checklists, etc. and lists of professionals who can help with specific issues, such as psychologists who will accept direct billing from the company’s insurer.
+We are also seeing stronger demand for education, and support resources that companies can share with employees.
+This can be multifaceted, but the most popular requests have been around providing written material such as articles, checklists, etc., and lists of professionals who can help with specific issues, such as psychologists who will accept direct billing from the company’s insurer.

 Another emerging, yet incredibly useful, benefit is the Employee Assistance Program.
 These are designed to help support your employees in times of crisis and are starting to become requested by larger companies in many markets.
-To learn more about this, read our article here.
+Some common issues that these programs can address include:

-These are non-monetary benefits, as you can guess, that focus on supporting an employee’s lifestyle.
-This is a very broad topic that in many cases will immensely depend on where your offices are located, the people you hire, budget, and more.
+As the name suggests, these are non-monetary benefits that focus on supporting an employee’s lifestyle.
+This is a very broad topic that in many cases will largely depend on where your offices are located, the people you hire, budget, and more.

 Interestingly, this is often where we see companies differ the most in terms of the top non-monetary benefits they choose to offer.
 That said, there are some of the most commonly requested benefits that we have seen regardless of industry or location.
 These include: